-GIS as a complete SaaS with Cloud Computing and Artificial Intelligence
+GIS as a complete SaaS with Cloud Computing and AI

 Working with GIS requires big data handling and regular software updates.
 SaaS- Software as a Service helps the user to work efficiently without investing most of their time in solving other issues.

-GIS as a complete SaaS using Cloud computing and Artificial Intelligence
+GIS as a complete SaaS using Cloud computing and AI

 Seamless upgrades and deployment of new features help the user to keep the software up to date.
 Most of the time users don’t even notice that their software has been upgraded automatically to an advanced version.
 SaaS applications prevent the user from configuration inconsistencies as these are hosted in an optimal environment.